Gaumont: History

 In 1913, Louis Feuillade, artistic director of the company, persuaded Léon Gaumont to acquire the rights to the Fantômas series of novels.
 The adaptation was a significant success.
-Louis Feuillade's Fantômas, regarded as the first cinematic serial, marked a major turning point in film history.
+Feuillade's Fantômas, regarded as the first cinematic serial, marked a major turning point in film history.
 The series not only enabled the Gaumont company to compete with Pathé, the global leader in cinema at the time, but also launched the popularity of the cinematic serial and played a key role in popularizing suspense and detective thrillers, genres that were relatively uncommon at the time.

+In 1913, Gaumont introduced Chronochrome, one of the very first color film processes created directly during shooting rather than by coloring after filming.
+This innovation was developed by Léon Gaumont himself, who had long harbored the ambition of bringing color to motion pictures.
+Chronochrome was an additive process based on the simultaneous recording of red, green, and blue.
+To reduce stress on the film during projection, the image height was reduced from four to three perforations, creating a widescreen format similar to 16:9.
+Extremely costly, Chronochrome did not end black-and-white filmmaking but brought significant prestige to Gaumont and to Léon Gaumont personally.

 From 1914 to 1915, Léonce Perret took over as artistic director of Gaumont after Louis Feuillade's departure for the front.

-Louis Feuillade was demobilized in 1915 due to heart problems.
-He took the opportunity to return to the Gaumont studio.
-At the same time, competitor Pathé was preparing to release its cinematic serial The Perils of Pauline and in France (after the huge success of the French saga in the United States).
-Léon Gaumont then commissioned Louis Feuillade to create a series to counter that of Charles Pathé, which gave birth to the director's most iconic work: Les Vampires, a cinematic serial of ten episodes, released at a rate of one per month Filming conditions, in the midst of the First World War, were particularly difficult: the actors could be mobilized at any moment.
-Gaumont and Louis Feuillade adapted by masking secondary characters, or by killing off protagonists whose actors were going to be mobilized.
+Feuillade was demobilized in 1915 due to heart problems.
+He took the opportunity to return to the Gaumont studio, and Perret continued his career in the United States a few years later..
+At the same time, competitor Pathé was preparing to release its cinematic serial The Perils of Pauline in France, after the huge success of the saga in the United States.
+Léon Gaumont then commissioned Feuillade to create a series to counter that of Pathé, which gave birth to the director's most iconic work: Les Vampires, a cinematic serial of ten episodes, released at a rate of one per month.
+Filming conditions, in the midst of the First World War, were particularly difficult, since the actors could be mobilized at any moment.
+Gaumont and Feuillade adapted by masking secondary characters, or by killing off protagonists whose actors were going to be mobilized.
 The script was created day by day to be able to adjust.
-Les Vampires became one of Gaumont's biggest successes and popularized the archetype of the femme fatale throughout the world, notably thanks to the character of Irma Vep (an anagram of the word "vampire"), played by the actress Musidora.
+Les Vampires became one of Gaumont's biggest successes and popularized the archetype of the femme fatale throughout the world, thanks to the character of Irma Vep, played by the actress Musidora.

-The company manufactured its own equipment and mass-produced films until 1907, when Louis Feuillade became the artistic director of Gaumont.
-When World War I broke out, he was replaced by Léonce Perret, who continued his career in the United States a few years later.
-Finally, Louis Feuillade returned to Gaumont during the First World War after being demobilized in 1915.
-In 1909 the company participated in the Paris Film Congress, a failed attempt by European producers to create a cartel similar to that of the MPPC in the United States.

-Gaumont opened foreign offices and acquired the theatre chain Gaumont British, which later notably produced several films directed by Alfred Hitchcock such as The 39 Steps (1935) and The Lady Vanishes (1938).
-Along with its competitor Pathé Frères, Gaumont dominated the motion picture industry in the world until the outbreak of World War I in 1914.
+Gaumont opened foreign offices and acquired the theater chain Gaumont British, which later notably produced several films directed by Alfred Hitchcock such as The 39 Steps (1935) and The Lady Vanishes (1938).
+Along with its competitor Pathé Frères, Gaumont dominated the motion picture industry in the world until the outbreak of war in 1914.